-7.1 Single-hop binary joins
+5.1 Single-hop binary joins

-We first study the performance of the proposed protocols for low-selectivity single-hop binary join queries (with two selection predicates $P_1$ and $P_2$ ).
+We first study the performance of the proposed protocols for low-selectivity single-hop binary join queries (with two selection predicates P_1 and P_2).
 Protocols AQB, AQP, and the distributed protocol (described in Section 4.1) are compared.
-By default, the selectivities of $P_1$ and $P_2$ are equal, so DS1 is equivalent to DS2; we simply denote either of them by DS.
+By default, the selectivities of P_1 and P_2 are equal, so DS1 is equivalent to DS2; we simply denote either of them by DS.

-Figure 6a-c shows the averaged costs (with error bars) of the three protocols as a function of the join selectivity.
-The join output size was controlled by tuning $Sel(P_1)$ (= $Sel(P_2)$ ).
+Figures 5 shows the averaged costs (with error bars) of the three protocols as a function of the join selectivity.
+The join output size was controlled by tuning $Sel(P_1)$ $(=Sel(P_2))$.
 For joins with few results, Protocol DS is more efficient than AQB and AQP because pruner nodes (in AQP) are located several levels above their prunees and measurements that qualify the selections participate in very few or no join results.
-In GRID, the effectiveness of AQP is low because pruner nodes appear at high levels of the tree.
-On the other hand, in LADDER, pruning effectiveness is maximized, since each node has its pruner only 1-2 hops away.
-As the join output size increases, the energy consumption increases for all protocols, as more tuples are transferred to the base, but the relative performance of DS compared to AQB/AQP decreases, as the number of join results compared to the tuples that qualify either $P_1$ or $P_2$ increases.
+As the join output size increases, the energy consumption increases for all protocols, as more tuples are transferred to the base, but the relative performance of DS compared to AQB/AQP decreases, as the number of join results compared to the tuples that qualify either P_1 or P_2 increases.
 Eventually, DS becomes worse than the acquisitional protocols, since all readings that qualify the selections participate join result and the join output size well exceeds number of tuples that qualify either selection.
-Figure 6d validates the accuracy of the cost models, presented in Section 5.
-We applied equations in Section 5 to estimate the costs of the protocols for each query Q on the RANDOM network and averaged the error $\frac{|ext(Q)-act(Q)|}{act(Q)}$ for all queries having the same join selectivity (est(Q) and act(Q) are the estimated and actual costs, respectively).
-Observe that the error is quite low (less than 10%) and decreases with the output size, since queries with more result have less randomness.
-We note that error for GRID and LADDER (not shown) is even smaller.